Posted May 14, 2010

-Equity Membership Candidates Kalyn Hemphill and Aaron Reeder Win 2009 Roger Sturtevant Award
+Equity Membership Candidates Jessica Taige and Isaac Benelli Win 2010 Roger Sturtevant Award

-Actors' Equity is pleased to announce that Kalyn Hemphill, and Aaron Reeder are the winners of the fifth annual 2009 Roger Sturtevant Musical Theatre Awards, named for the beloved casting director who passed away in 2003.
+Actors' Equity is pleased to announce that Jessica Taige and Isaac Benelli are the recipients of the sixth annual Roger Sturtevant Musical Theatre Awards, named for the beloved casting director who passed away in 2003.
 The award is given to Equity Membership Candidates (EMCs) who have demonstrated outstanding abilities in the field of musical theatre.
 The award consists of a certificate accompanied by a $1000 check.

 Arizona Theatre Service